 I have a passion for extreme endurance challenges and have set a number of Fitness World Records.
 My number-one personal and professional goal is to help as many people as I can to meet their own health & fitness goals through applying the knowledge I’ve gained over decades spent exploring the limits of human physical performance.

-I teach my clients to reframe their expectations and to believe that their goals (however challenging they may have initially seemed) can genuinely be achieved if they are systematically broken down into the basic constituents necessary for their achievement.
+I teach my clients to reframe their expectations and to understand that their goals, however challenging they may seem, can genuinely be achieved once they have been systematically broken down into smaller steps and ownership and accountability have been established.
 As well as running a personal training studio in Milton Keynes I offer remote fitness coaching to people around the world who want to take their health & fitness to higher levels.

-And my results speak for themselves.
-Across the last decade I have helped hundreds of people to achieve impressive weight loss, fitness and sporting goals which they previously hadn’t dared to dream possible.
-More information about my background and personal achievements can be found below…
+My results speak for themselves.
+Across the last decade I have helped and mentored hundreds of people who’ve gone on to achieve weight loss, fitness and sporting goals which they previously hadn’t dared to dream were possible.
+More information about my background and my personal achievements can be found below…

 I have a BSc Degree in Biology & Chemistry and a Business Diploma in Marketing.
 I am a freelance medical writer and fitness magazine columnist and have written the regular Martial Arts Conditioning Column in Britain’s leading martial arts publication – Martial Arts Illustrated Magazine – for many years.
 My articles and interviews on Health & Healthcare Matters, Fitness and Self Defence regularly appear in a variety of magazines, newspapers and websites.

 I hold a Black Belt in the Martial art of Taekwon-do (I.T.F.) and I also train in Thai Boxing and Western Kick-boxing.
 I’ve had two 2nd place finishes at the British Taekwon-do Championships and I am a strong advocate of Mental Conditioning & Visualisation Techniques to facilitate the achievement of one’s true potential.